 Skoll Foundation (the "Foundation") is a private foundation established by Jeffrey Skoll in 2002.
-The Foundation's mission is to drive large-scale change by investing in, connecting, and celebrating social entrepreneurs and the innovators who help them solve the world's most pressing problems.
+The Foundation catalyzes transformational social change by investing in, connecting, and championing social entrepreneurs and other social innovators who together advance bold and equitable solutions to the world's most pressing problems.
 The Foundation is organized as a non-profit charitable corporation and operates from an office in Palo Alto, California.